PrintReleaf Communication & Claims Guidance

 5. EPN’s LCA is specific to North America.
 What methodology do you use to calculate the number of trees to be planted in other areas?

 Per the PrintReleaf Standard we use the size of the tree species at maturity as published by i-Tree Database, Global Tree Search, Useful Tropical Plants Database, and other resources in combination with localized ground level intelligence provided by our certified reforestation partner organizations.
 We then normalize these trees to the average tree used in EPN’s calculations

 6. Why do some PrintReleaf Certificates report fractional trees reforested, for example, 12.6 trees?

 Our calculation is based on numbers provided by the Environmental Paper Network.
 Because we are using exact numbers to measure weighted paper consumption, it sometime results in a fractional number of trees reforested for a customer’s consumption as represented on PrintReleaf Certificates of Reforestation.
 In practice at the ground level, PrintReleaf is planting whole natural trees into reforestation projects that aggregate all customers’ consumption to roll up to a whole number of trees contributed and planted for a large mass of customers into a single project.

 7. How do I know if my trees have been planted?

 PrintReleaf plants trees on an ongoing regular basis through all our roster of reforestation projects to establish an inventory of trees.
 We then transfer trees from inventory and assign them to customers by issuing certificates of reforestation through our system for measuring a customer’s monthly paper footprint (for MPS customers) or a customer’s print job (for commercial print customers).
-In parallel, we work with SGS International to independently verify the performance of our reforestation projects to ensure that tres are planted and surived per the terms of the PrintReleaf Standard.
+In parallel, we work with SGS International to independently verify the performance of our reforestation projects to ensure that trees are planted and survived per the terms of the PrintReleaf Standard.